mariadb-corporation/MaxScale/Documentation/REST-API/Resources-Server.md

 ### Get a server

+```
+GET /servers/:name
+```

 Get a single server.
 The _:name_ in the URI must be a valid server name with all whitespace replaced with hyphens.
 The server names are case-insensitive.

-```
-GET /servers/:name
-```
+**Note**: The _parameters_ field contains all custom parameters for servers, including the server weighting parameters.

 #### Response